NLP Metaphors reveal unique insights about people and relationships. Oddly enough, they also increase your perception skills, according to research.

 How can YOU use metaphor?

 Let’s be flexible in what we’re calling metaphor here.
 We won’t split hairs among metaphor, simile, and analogy.
-This is English class.
+This isn’t English class.

 First, come up with a few metaphorical expressions that you want to try out for a day.
 Think of the environments you’ll be in.
 Then, brainstorm ten simple metaphors.
 Use those metaphors during your day as opportunity presents.